FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/4.x/server-side-rendering) from Web Components documentation.
 **Note:** If you have a problem with displaying product images or prices correctly, you probably have Field Roles set incorrectly.
 You can easily fix this by setting [custom fields roles](#set-custom-field-roles)

+#### Disable FactFinder Web Components option

+This option allows you to disable FACT-Finder® Web Components integration on the frontend.
+It works for each sales channel separately so you can use our plugin only on the sales channels you want.

+**Note:** If you enable this option, FACT-Finder® integration on the frontend will stop working.
+Pay special attention not to define FACT-Finder® category pages for sales channels where you enable this option, as this will cause an error on the page or incorrect generation of HTML code

 ## Advanced Settings